 In approving new programs or discontinuing existing ones, it is again the work of the committee that determines the recommendation that will flow to the whole board.
 Scrutiny of the process that has produced a recommendation for a new program is the committee's responsibility, as is the final assessment of issues related to strategic fit, academic quality, student demand, and financing.
 The board relies on the verification provided through the committee that a new program passes the tests of procedure and of substance.
 When the committee recommends that programs be discontinued, again the committee must review the case in detail and ensure that all parties have been fully heard.

 An area in which the approval of a new academic offering has become challenging for academic affairs committees concerns programs requested by donors and corporations.
 Faculty often fear that donors or corporations will try to control the curriculum, hold sway on personnel decisions, or short-circuit normal governance patterns.
 In such cases, the committee can play a crucial monitoring role, providing a forum for opposing views and drawing lines to protect institutional integrity.
-Even though academic affairs committees and boards have the authority to create new ventures without prior faculty approval, doing so would be wise only in unusual circumstances.
+Even though academic affairs commitof respondents from public institutions said developing new academic programs in response to the needs of business and industry is very tees and boards have the authority to create new ventures without prior faculty approval, doing so would be wise only in unusual circumstances.